 Rudi Hadiansyah Putra (1977) receives the Future For Nature Award 2013 for his work on the protection of large mammals, with an emphasis on rhinos in Sumatra.
-A video of the interview with Rudi can be found here.

 About Rudi’s work

 Rudi has been employed as conservation manager for the newly established Leuser Ecosystem Management Authority (BPKEL) since 2007, apart from some time off for studies at the Bogor Agricultural University.
 His work entails a comprehensive approach to coordinating the work of the BPKEL area managers, organizing the protection of large mammals with an emphasis on rhino protection, and the rehabilitation of large tracts of forest through a process of terminating plantations inside the Leuser Ecosystem and encouraging natural regeneration.